tokerson/AAL_Algorytmy_Grafowe/AAL/README.md

 		$java Generator.GraphGenerator <Number_of_Nodes> > in.txt

-   To create or overrite file in.txt.
+   This will create or overwrite file in.txt.
 This file will contain all the data about your Graph.

    Next you have to run